chanmix51/elcaro/documentation/article.md

 Even though if the previous query is a good thing, what if we want to create a link on each department that would point to its profile ?
 We hence need to get the `department_id` alongside with the name.
 We would create a new field that aggregate ids but it would not be really handy.

-Postgresql does propose a very interesting feature: when you do create a table, it automatically creates the according matching composite type.
+PostgreSQL does propose a very interesting feature: when you do create a table, it automatically creates the according matching composite type.
 This means the type `company.department` does exist and you can use it in your queries:

     elcaro$> SELECT department FROM department;
     ┌─────────────────────────────┐